hungovercoders/platform.teamconfig/ReadMe.md

 ### How to Validate Teams Schema

 - Within your virtual python environment, open a terminal and run [app/validate.py](app/validate.py).
-This should produce no errors and return the message "Schema validation passed".
+This should produce no errors and evebtually return the message "Schema validation passed".

 ```
 (venv) D:\repos\teamconfig>app\validate.py
 Schema validation passed.
 ```

+If there are any legitimate schema errors please fix your team implementation.
+If you need to add missing enums that are now part of your organisation please go to ["How to Amend Schema"](#how-to-amend-schema).

 ### How to Generate Documentation